zeagord/dropboxclient/README.md

 An HTML5 dropbox Client and Spring boot Microservices to access the Dropbox Files and Folders

 To Run the application,
-1. git clone the repository \n
+1. `git clone` the repository
-2. cd dropboxclient/ \n
+2. `cd dropboxclient/`
-3. ./gradlew bootRun \n
+3. `./gradlew bootRun`

-Application runs in the PORT: 9020, Change it the application.yml if you wish.
+Application runs in the `PORT: 9020`, Change it the application.yml if you wish.

 UI: HTML5, CSS3, jQuery, Javascript
 Service: Spring Boot Microservice